oscarotero/folk/README.md

 ## Entities

 The entities are classes to manage "things".
-It can be a database table, a file, a directory with files, etc. They must implement the `Folk\Entities\EntityInterface` interface (or extend the `Folk\Entities\AbstractEntity`).
+It can be a database table, a file, a directory with files, etc. They must implement `Folk\Entities\EntityInterface` (or extend `Folk\Entities\AbstractEntity`).
 Let's see an example of an entity using a database table.

 ```php
 namespace MyEntities;